Video Game Addiction Help: Starting the Conversation with your Child

 This one is critical.
 100% of the time when parents make side deals with their child to somehow get out of video game addiction help, it comes back to bite them.
 Specifically, do not make any deals to, “Just try the camp and I will come get you if you don’t like it.”
 This is a recipe for disaster.
 Any quality program will push your child’s boundaries and they will feel uncomfortable from time to time.
-It might be just as simple as missing the family pet, or it might be more complicated like that the therapist is getting to a root issues.
+A child’s discomfort might be as simple as missing the family pet, or it might be more complicated such as the therapist is getting to a root issue.

 Don’t offer to get your child if they are having a hard time at camp.
 Reinforce that they will complete the process.